xmtp/xmtp-ios/README.md

 }
 ```

-### Handling multiple conversations with the same blockchain address
+### Handle multiple conversations with the same blockchain address

 With XMTP, you can have multiple ongoing conversations with the same blockchain address.
 For example, you might want to have a conversation scoped to your particular app, or even a conversation scoped to a particular item in your app.